 - All Staff have the statutory authority and must accept this responsibility for maintaining good behaviour throughout the school, as children move around the school and whilst out of school on school activities. - → All staff should ensure that our expectations are consistently applied.
-But flexibility in the use of these strategies is needed in extreme cases (especially when a pupil has an Individual Educational Plan for behaviour and in more extreme cases, a Pastoral Support Plan) this will be the decision of the Senior Leadership Team and these adaptations must be supported by all adults in the school community. - ♣ Pupils also need to understand that sometimes pupils are treated differently but that this is still fair and this is what that pupil needs to help them improve their behaviour. - All adult members of the school community are expected to be good role models and use positive language which promotes respect for all at all times - ♣ Positive reward strategies include: stars of the week, lunchtime positive play superstars, Senior Leaders' special mention certificates, lunchtime raffle tickets leading to 5 prizes each week these rewards are available to all pupils.
-It is the expectation that everyone will be star of the week once during the year but pupils can be recognised more than once in a year. - Certificates are handed out at our weekly celebration assembly in order to publicly recognise good behaviour/success.
-All these recognitions of praise are also included in the newsletter in order to share the good news with the whole community. - ♣ House points are given to reward good behaviour, thoughtful acts as well as good effort in work at the end of the week these are collected across the whole school.
-A cumulative total is kept for each house and at the end of each term there will be a prize for pupils in that house.
-The process then begins again at the beginning of the new term. - Praise should be given whenever it is appropriate by all adults in the school community. - ♣ Staff will give time to listen to the views of all pupils involved in an incident.
-After investigating, the adult will then assess the situation and give out any appropriate sanctions.
-Where appropriate, the outcomes will be discussed with the victim.
-If of a serious nature, the incident will be recorded

-- including the outcomes, in the Behaviour Log (kept in the Headteacher's office). - Our strategies encourage pupils to reflect on their inappropriate behaviour but should never humiliate pupils such as standing facing the wall, a public telling off or being made to stand outside their classroom door. - ♣ The strategies should also match the severity of the incident and be appropriate to the pupil involved, in line with equality legislation. - Staff should avoid stereotyping by labelling certain pupils everyone is entitled to a fresh start. - ♣ The school does not tolerate bullying of any kind.
+But flexibility in the use of these strategies is needed in extreme cases (especially when a pupil has an Individual Support Plan for behaviour and in more extreme cases, a Pastoral Support Plan) this will be the decision of the Senior Leadership Team and these adaptations must be supported by all adults in the school community. - Pupils also need to understand that sometimes the behaviour of individual pupils need to be addressed on an individual basis.
+This is still fair and this is what that pupil needs to help them improve their behaviour. (equity as opposed to equality) - All adult members of the school community are expected to be good role models and use positive language which promotes respect for all at all times.
+We never use the term "naughty" - instead we ask the child if they made right choices today. - ♣ Positive reward strategies include: stars of the week, lunchtime positive play superstars, Senior Leaders' special mention certificates.
+It is the expectation that everyone will be star of the week once during the year but pupils can be recognised more than once in a year. - Certificates are handed out at our weekly Key stage celebration assemblies in order to publicly recognise good behaviour/success.
+All these recognitions of praise are also included in the newsletter in order to share the good news with the whole community. - House points are given to reward good behaviour, thoughtful acts as well as good effort in work at the end of the week these are collected across the whole school.
+A cumulative total is kept for each house and at the end of each half term there will be a prize for pupils in that house this needs to be re-established (since moving on from covid restrictions).
+The process then begins again at the beginning of the new half term. - Praise should be given whenever it is appropriate by all adults in the school community. - ♣ Our strategies encourage pupils to reflect on their inappropriate behaviour but should never humiliate pupils such as standing facing the wall, a public telling off or being made to stand outside their classroom door. - ♣ The strategies should also match the severity of the incident and be appropriate to the pupil involved, in line with equality legislation. - Staff should avoid stereotyping by labelling certain pupils everyone is entitled to a fresh start. - ♣ The school does not tolerate bullying of any kind.
 If we discover that an act of bullying or intimidation has taken place, we act immediately to prevent any further occurrences of such behaviour.
 Reference should be made to the Anti-bullying Policy. - We have a wide selection of support systems on offer in our school.
-These include: Learning Mentor support, Circle of Friends groups, Counselling, the worry bag and Nurture support.
+These include: Learning Mentor support, Circle of Friends groups, Counselling, Nurture support and the use of the worry bag.

-BEHAVIOUR FOR LEARNING STRATEGIES - THE CLASS TEACHER'S ROLE:
+BEHAVIOUR FOR LEARNING STRATEGIES